matsuolab/CMU-MultimodalSDK/mmsdk/mmdatasdk/dataset/standard_datasets/CMU_MOSI/README.md

 8. For 7-class sentiment, we use the round function to map to discretized range [-3,3]

 # Scoreboard
+Lower in this list is better.
 Feel free to push your novel work!

 | Models       | MAE   | Corr  | Acc-2 | Acc-2 | F-Score | F-Score | Acc-7 |
 |--------------|-------|-------|-------|-------|---------|---------|-------|